mkuf/prind/README.md

 ### Build the MCU Code
 Before using Klipper, you'll have to build and flash the microcontroller-code for your printers mainboard.
-This can be done in a container using the `prind-tools` command and appending the actual command to it.
+This can be done in a container by calling the build commands via `prind-tools`.
 Follow the Instructions on finding your printer, building and flashing the microcontroller found in the [Klipper Docs](https://www.klipper3d.org/Installation.html#building-and-flashing-the-micro-controller).

 Adapted from the official Docs, a generic Build would look like this.